 I was damned before I’d even made my way over to that table.

 I said, Yes, of course I am a fan of violence, and walked away.

-* In terms of show epiphenomena, besides this conversation, I remember Killian laughing at my hair, a huge frizzy Eye-tie fro that had already begun to thin in the middle.
+* In terms of show epiphenomena, besides this conversation, I remember Killian laughing at my hair, a huge frizzy Eye-tie fro (note aborted attempt to dignify) that had already begun to thin in the middle.
 But then it seems Killian himself was already well on his way to boarding the Rogaine train.
 Revenge, a dish best served cold.
 Ha!
 Ha! saith he-who-laughs-last.
-(He was right to laugh, of course: my hair was ridiculous.)
+(Killian was right to laugh, of course: my hair was ridiculous.)
 When Vio-lence re-banded and toured for the thirtieth anniversary of Nightmare—I had the pleasure of seeing them at the Brooklyn Bazaar; I’d have much rather seen them at St Vitus—I was disappointed to find that Killian had gone the way of so many middle-aged men and shaved his head.
 It seemed like a particular affront given that, back in the day, skins were beating up longhairs like him at shows.

 † I’m sorry to give Masses the short shrift here.
 Some of Vio-lence’s best songs are on it (I’m a huge fan of “Liquid Courage” myself, a personal fave), and Demmel was right to be proud of his and Flynn’s work: the leads are consistently top-notch, better than Nightmare’s; some of the work for the rhythm section (like the opening to the title track) is also standout.
 My only disappointment: given some of the song titles (such as the title track, and the opener “I Profit”), I always expected the lyrics to be a little more … Marxist?